Living with Urban Coyotes

 Coyotes are notoriously difficult to "live trap."
 There are three common methods for eliminating coyotes in urban and suburban environments: Leg hold traps, neck snares, and sodium cyanide devices.

 None of these devices is selective in what it captures and all present real risks to pets and non-target wildlife.

 While coyote control can be effective in eliminating specific individuals, it will not help reduce local populations.
-Coyotes have a compensatory, density dependant breeding rate.
+Coyotes have a compensatory, density-dependent breeding rate.